 Barnard College Admissions – SAT, ACT, and Class Rank

-For Class of 2025 members, the mid-50% SAT score was 1445-1530.
+For Class of 2026 members, the mid-50% SAT score was 1430-1530.
 The ACT range was 32-34.
 Again, it is important to point out that a sizable portion of this freshmen class did not submit a standardized test score.
-An astonishing 89% of entering 2021-22 freshmen placed in the top decile of their high school class and 98% finished at least in the top quartile.
+An astonishing 93% of entering 2022-23 freshmen placed in the top decile of their high school class.

-- Due to COVID-19 pandemic, Barnard has been test-optional for the past two cycles.
-They will continue this policy for those applying for admission in Fall 2023.
+- Barnard has been test-optional for the past three cycles.
+They will continue this policy for those applying for admission in Fall 2024.

-- Continuing on that subject, 57% of ED applicants applied test-optional.
+- Continuing on that subject, 54% of admitted ED applicants applied test-optional.
 Among those accepted, 49% included an SAT/ACT result.

-- Two-thirds of the admitted 2026 cohort were women of color, a record for the school.
+- 58% of the admitted 2027 cohort were women of color, a record for the school.